zappascout/devil_notes-sources/docs/notes_15_devil.md

 ###312
 ==what I like about Atom==:
 Alas, Atom is also doomed.
-In 2022 GitHub announced that it would no longer develop or support it—one thing new coders have to get used to is their favorite tools being deemed obsolete by the people who made them.
+In 2022 GitHub announced it would no longer develop or support it—one thing new coders have to get used to is their favorite tools being deemed obsolete by the people who made them.
 Atom's fate was probably sealed by the wild success of the brilliant VS Code editor, which is